Boca Raton Resort & Club

 DESCRIPTION/HISTORY

 The Boca Raton Resort and Club is truly a glorious resort, that rivals the hotels in Palm Beach.
-The Boca Raton Resort and Club is made up of 4 different hotels, and offers two golf courses, three swimming pools, many planned activities for a variety of ages, 9 restaurants, a private beach.
-Besides providing a grand place for a special holiday, or for people to invest money in private memberships, this grand resort excels in taking care of its guests/members, having a progressive attitude of offering service which anticipates the wants and desires of its guests; ensuring a loyal clientele.
+It is made up of four different hotels, and offers two golf courses, three swimming pools, nine restaurants, a private beach, and many planned activities for a variety of ages.
+Besides providing a grand place for special holidays, or for people to invest money in private memberships, the resort excels in taking care of its guests/members, anticipating the wants and desires of its guests, ensuring a loyal clientele.

-The Boca Raton Resort and Club started out as a grand dream of a talented architect, by the name of Addison Mizner, who gained recognition in Florida and other states for his beautiful homes/resorts for the well-to-do, as well as an occasional church and community center as well.
+The Resort started out as the grand dream of a talented architect by the name of Addison Mizner, who gained recognition in Florida and elsewhere for his beautiful homes/resorts for the well-to-do.
+He also designed churches and community centers.

 Along with his brother, Addison formed The Mizner Land Development Company, which included such investors as T. Coleman du Pont, Elizabeth Arden, William K. and Harold Vanderbilt, Clarence H. Geist, Irving Berlin, the Duchess of Sutherland, and Paris Singe.

-Ritz-Carlton group was brought on board to run the Castillo del Ray, but more “EXACTING STANDARDS,” were needed so the planned resort hotel had to be redesigned.
-In the meantime, Addison built a smaller, 100 room resort hotel on the west bank of Lake Boca Raton, calling it The Cloister Inn, in 1925, despite the beginning of financial worries due to conditions beyond his control.
-He also went ahead in constructing homes, the administration buildings and miles of streets for the new city, Boca Raton.
+The Ritz-Carlton group was brought on board to run the Castillo del Ray, but more exacting standards were needed, so the planned resort hotel had to be redesigned.
+In 1925, Addison built a smaller, 100-room resort hotel on the west bank of Lake Boca Raton, calling it The Cloister Inn.
+Meanwhile financial worries due to conditions beyond his control were creeping in.
+Despite this, he pushed ahead constructing the homes, administration buildings, and miles of streets for the new city.
 In his Cloister Inn, he had furniture specially made in-house and put his own antiques in the public areas, to save money, and add his personal touch.

-Built in the Mediterranean Revival style, with glorious decor and landscaping, complete with gardens and courtyards, The Cloister Inn opened on Christmas Eve, of 1925, with a dinner party, hosted by Addison and his brother.
-His dinner guests and critics alike fell in love with Addison’s dream hotel.
+Built in the Mediterranean Revival style, with glorious decor and landscaping, complete with gardens and courtyards, The Cloister Inn opened on Christmas Eve of 1925, with a dinner party, hosted by Addison and his brother.
+Dinner guests and critics alike fell in love with his dream hotel.
 “The Cloister was simple to severity in its whole yet rich in delights.”
 Another critic asked: “What could make forms of wood, or stone, or stucco so beautiful that they trouble the imagination?”

 resort-paranormal

-Besides offering a gloriously beautiful hotel, inside and out, Addison started the tradition of having a high standard of service, by anticipating the amenities and comforts of the hotel’s guests.
-To do so, all service employees were carefully picked and trained.
-They were given the title of associates, and given nice living quarters in one of Addison’s housing developments, such as the development called Old Floresta.
+Besides offering a gloriously beautiful hotel, Addison started the tradition of having a high standard of service, by anticipating the amenities and comforts of the hotel’s guests.
+All service employees were carefully picked and trained.
+They were given the title of associates, and given nice living quarters in one of Addison’s housing developments, called Old Floresta.

 One such employee, who was outstanding in her service to the guests and was close like a mother to Addison, was Esmeralda, who was loved by guests and deeply appreciated by Addison himself.
 Sometime in 1926, she suffered a fatal accident at her home in Old Floresta.
 She fell asleep, sitting up in her rocker before she had turned off the fire in her stove.
 The wind blew the curtains onto the stove and started a fire.
 She died before she woke up.

-Unfortunately, because the real estate bubble burst in Florida, causing a depression, in 1927 Addison was forced to sell The Cloister Inn via auction to utility millionaire, Clarence H Geist, who embraced Addison’s vision of having a high quality resort hotel.
-Geist built upon Addison’s beginning efforts, doubling the size of The Cloister Inn and constructing the Cabana Club, which was used as officer’s quarters during World War 2.
+In 1927 the real estate bubble burst in Florida, causing a depression.
+Addison was forced to sell The Cloister Inn via auction to utility millionaire Clarence H Geist, who embraced Addison’s vision of a high quality resort hotel.
+Geist built upon Addison’s efforts, doubling the size of The Cloister Inn and constructing the Cabana Club, which was used as officer’s quarters during World War 2.

-Throughout the years, owners of this resort built on the plans of Addison, adding their own improvements, and always keeping the service to guests as a priority front and center.
+Through the years, owners of this resort built on Addison’s plans, adding their own improvements, and always keeping service to guests as a priority.

 The Schine family, owners of the Biltmore and McAllister hotels, purchased the hotel in 1944, renaming it the Boca Hotel and Club.

-Arthur Vining Davis and his Arvida Corp. modernized The Cloister Hotel, and built The Boca Raton Club Tower in 1969, that is 300 feet tall, has 27 floors, and has a lovely pink color.
-In 1980, Davis and his Arvida Corporation built the resort’s large Beach Club Hotel on the prime oceanfront property that Addison had planned to build his large resort hotel, Castillo del Ray.
+Arthur Vining Davis and his Arvida Corp. modernized The Cloister Hotel, and built The Boca Raton Club Tower in 1969.
+At 300 feet tall, it has 27 floors, and is painted a lovely pink color.
+In 1980, Davis and his Arvida Corporation built the resort’s large Beach Club Hotel on the prime oceanfront property, on the same spot Addison had planned to build Castillo del Ray.

 In 2006, The Cloister and the Boca Raton Club Tower rooms got a face lift.
-In February, 2009, Davis’ Beach Club Hotel celebrated the finishing of a 120 million dollar renovation, which spruced it up, making it an attractive property for the Waldorf Astoria Collection Corp, who bought the whole resort in the Spring of 2009.
+In February, 2009, Davis’ Beach Club Hotel celebrated the completion of a 120 million dollar renovation, just in time for its sale to the Waldorf Astoria Collection Corp.

 HISTORY OF MANIFESTATIONS